Capo80/LearingFileSystems/BasicFS/README.md

 # Basic FS

-This FS adds some operations to the basic FS so that it actually does something
+This FS adds some operations to  MyFirstFS so that it actually does something

 Current operations:
 - iterate, used to read a directory, can be called but it does nothing